Networks-Learning/l1-ls.py/README.rst

 |BuildStatus|

-This is a large scale L1 regularized Least Square (L!-LS) solver written in Python.
-The code is based entirely on the MATLAB code made available on `Stephen Boyd's l1_ls page <http://stanford.edu/~boyd/papers/l1_ls.html>`_.
+This is a large scale L1 regularized Least Square (L1-LS) solver written in Python.
+The code is based on the MATLAB code made available on `Stephen Boyd's l1_ls page <http://stanford.edu/~boyd/papers/l1_ls.html>`_.

 |L1LSProblem|